 The site also has tools to help you with categories such as Agile, application lifecycle management, budgeting and forecasting, change management and more.
 There are also sections to help with career development, project management standards, project management in academia and assistance for new practitioners.

-There are webinars on the site, both live and on-demand.
-They also present PDU qualifying activities that, for PMI members, can be directly reported to PMI towards remaining up-to-date on certification.
+There are webinars on popular topics such as project planning, scheduling and reporting available on the site, both live and on-demand.
+They also present PDU qualifying activities that, for PMI members, can be directly reported to PMI towards remaining up-to-date on the certification.

 That, templates and a rich library of industry-related articles, make PMI online a great resource and one more aspect of how this organization gives back to the industry that has given so much to them.

-PMI is a great resource, one that in congress with ProjectManager.com is a winning-hand for any project manager.
+PMI is a great resource, one that in congress with ProjectManager is a winning hand for any project manager.
 Both sites provide a wealth of useful information on the industry and its practices.
-ProjectManager.com also offers a project management tool with features such as a real-time dashboard and online Gantt charts to help you take knowledge and apply it practically to your project.
+ProjectManager also offers a project management tool with features such as a real-time dashboard and online Gantt charts to help you take knowledge and apply it practically to your project.
 See how it can help your career today by taking this free 30-day trial.